10 Best AWS Elastic Beanstalk Alternatives in 2024

 Whether AWS, Google Cloud, or Azure, all the most popular cloud service providers have created a PaaS offering to their existing services (IaaS).
 It helps its customers utilize the convenience of PaaS, alongside its significant benefits, such as lower cost, speedy deployment, and better scalability.

-While AWS Beanstalk simplifies the deployment process, scaling, and automated app health monitoring for you, still, it does not pace up the deployment speed, notify you on deployments failure, or provide clarity on the EC2 metrics.
+While AWS Beanstalk simplifies the deployment process, scaling, and automated app health monitoring for you, still, it still does not pace up the deployment speed, notify you on deployment failures, or provide clarity on the EC2 metrics.

 To look for AWS Beanstalk alternatives within AWS services, read this comprehensive article by our experts about the best AWS deployments.